-- You will need a 6 quart plus size oval crock-pot.
+- You will need a 6 quart or larger oval slow cooker.

 - Line crock-pot with Reynolds Pan lining Parchment Paper (you will need to be able to pull it back out so it can be tall and will not be completely flat on crock).